 We thank all of the members of the SAFARI Research Group, and our collaborators at Carnegie Mellon, ETH Zürich, and other universities, who have contributed to the various works we describe in this article.
 Thanks also goes to our research group's industrial sponsors over the past ten years, especially Alibaba, Facebook, Google, Huawei, Intel, Microsoft, NVIDIA, Samsung, Seagate, and VMware.
-This work was also partially supported by the Intel Science and Technology Center for Cloud Computing, the Semiconductor Research Corporation, the Data Storage Systems Center at Carnegie Mellon University, past NSF grants 1212962, 1320531, and 1409723, and past NIH grant HG006004.
+This work was supported in part by the Intel Science and Technology Center for Cloud Computing, in part by the Semiconductor Research Corporation, in part by the Data Storage Systems Center at Carnegie Mellon University, and in part by past NSF Grants 1212962, 1320531, and 1409723 and past NIH Grant HG006004.